dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 ## Web defaults for JsonSerializerOptions

 ::: zone pivot="dotnet-5-0"
-There is a <xref:System.Text.Json.JsonSerializerOptions> constructor that creates a new instance with [the default options that are used for web apps](xref:System.Text.Json.JsonSerializerDefaults.Web), as shown in the following example:
+There is a <xref:System.Text.Json.JsonSerializerOptions> constructor that lets you create a new instance with [the default options that ASP.NET Core uses for web apps](xref:System.Text.Json.JsonSerializerDefaults.Web), as shown in the following example:

 :::code language="csharp" source="snippets/system-text-json-how-to-5-0/csharp/OptionsDefaults.cs":::